A Female-Specific Approach to ADHD Treatment: Addressing the Unique Needs of Women

 Participants in the study found the group to be a safe and supportive environment, helping them feel understood and validated in ways they had not experienced before.
 The PMS tracking calendar helped many recognize patterns they had not previously associated with their ADHD.
 By the end of the program, women reported increased self-acceptance, improved emotional regulation, and greater confidence in managing their symptoms.
 Many also expressed a newfound ability to communicate their needs more effectively with family, employers, and healthcare providers.

-If you or a loved one is seeking expert ADHD care, contact Philadelphia Integrative Psychiatry today for an evaluation.
+If you or a loved one is seeking expert ADHD care, start by completing the form below.

 Back to Blog